- Eyelid Surgery Benefits

 How Much Does Blepharoplasty Cost?

-The average price of eyelid surgery is $4,120*, and this number represents the surgeon’s fee alone.
+The average price of eyelid surgery is $3,359 for upper blepharoplasty and $3,876 for lower eyelid surgery 1.
 All blepharoplasty procedures conducted at our practice are customized to align with the unique needs and goals of the patient.
-For this reason, the cost of surgery will differ from individual to individual based on components such as whether treatment involves the upper eyelids, lower eyelids, or both.
+For this reason, the cost of surgery often differs from individual to individual based on components such as whether treatment involves the upper eyelids, lower eyelids, or both.
 These factors will be thoroughly reviewed during the initial consultation, at which time a personalized quote of the total expense can be provided.

 Is Eyelid Surgery Covered by Insurance?